alanng10/class-lang/Docue/Article/Compute/a.md

 ## Mul
 Set dest var with the value of unsigned mul of sourceA var and sourceB var.
 Syntax: mul dest, sourceA, sourceB

+## Div
+Set dest var with the value of unsigned div of sourceA var and sourceB var if sourceB var is not zero.
+Otherwise, set dest var with the value of 0.